 "[Then] Clause 14(4) lists the prohibitions that may be imposed on someone subject to a serious disruption prevention order.
 Let me tell the Minister what this reminds me of.
 Earlier in my time as Member of Parliament for Bedford, I had a constituent who was under a control order.
 Control orders were brought in for people who our intelligence services said were terrorists or were at high risk of causing a major terrorist incident.
 Some of the provisions in clause 14(4) remind me very much of the control order provisions that my constituent was under.
-I ask the Minister please to look at whether that level of intervention on the activities of an individual, who has merely gone about protesting in a way that, yes, may have caused disruption and, yes, may have been subject to the provisions of this Bill, is truly what we should be seeing in a free society."17
+I ask the Minister please to look at whether that level of intervention on the activities of an individual, who has merely gone about protesting in a way that, yes, may have caused disruption and, yes, may have been subject to the provisions of this Bill, is truly what we should be seeing in a free society."18

 - 87. Two amendments were laid by Charles Walker MP and supported by Big Brother Watch at House of Commons Report Stage, to remove protest banning orders from the Bill.
 The amendments received cross-party support and were given the backing of senior Conservative MPs Graham Brady, David Davis and William Wragg as well as the Labour, SNP and Liberal Democrat front benches.
 Despite this support, the amendment was defeated when pushed to a division. - 88.
-It is clear that dissatisfaction with clauses 19 and 20 runs throughout the House of Commons, including amongst Conservative backbenchers.
-Given both the dissatisfaction expressed towards these new powers and the damage that they would cause to civil liberties in the UK, Peers must remove these clauses from the Bill.
+Opposition to these measures were echoed by Conservative Members of the House of Lords at Second Reading when Lord Frost said: